 The only serious difference between the two is that the P. maccus reaches 3.5 inches in maximum size, whereas the L206 Clown Pleco grows to no more than 3.1 inches.

-Anyway, this type of pleco does not require a lot of personal space, and given that you structure the tank with a lot of hiding places, you can safely keep 2 specimens in a 20-gallon Long tank.
+When considering housing Clown Plecos in smaller tanks, it’s crucial to provide adequate space for their comfort and health.
+Pleco does not require a lot of personal space and given that you structure the tank with a lot of hiding places, you can safely keep 2 specimens in a 20-gallon long tank.

-The Clown Pleco L206 feeds on wood and vegetables and does not need animal protein in its diet.
+Feeds on wood and vegetables and the clown pleco diet does not need animal protein.

 Having at least 2 types of driftwood in the aquarium is a must if you are to keep this species healthy.